gvwilson/thirdbit/_drafts/2024-04-15-performance.md

 on the other hand,
 the column-wise representation imposes almost no overhead at all.

-[Chapter 15][sdxpy_perf] builds on earlier exposition of the difference between interface and implementation to create two simple dataframe classes with identical interfaces, then shows how to use a synthetic benchmark to compare their performance on a mix of operations.
+This chapter builds on earlier exposition of the difference between interface and implementation to create two simple dataframe classes with identical interfaces, then shows how to use a synthetic benchmark to compare their performance on a mix of operations.